 • Teaching requirement.
 University policy requires that all doctoral students participate in an appropriately structured teaching practicum.
 This requirement can be satisfied by taking CSE 698 in conjunction with a teaching assistantship (TA) in the first year.

-Some PhD students might also be advised by the Graduate Program Director to take an undergraduate course under the CSE 587 designation as part of their preparation for the PhD qualifier and/or proficiency requirements.
-However, this is considered preparatory and CSE 587 is not counted towards the PhD course requirements.
-See Section 4.7 for information on taking undergraduate courses under CSE 587.
-Note that registration in CSE 587 is only with permission of the Graduate Program Director.
+Some PhD students might also be advised by the Graduate Program Director to take courses covering undergraduate-level material that is pre-requisite to other graduate courses, as part of their preparation for the PhD qualifier and/or proficiency requirements.
+Such courses include the "bridge" courses (CSE 580-589), including CSE 587, Proficiency Requirement in Computer Science.
+However, these courses are considered preparatory and are not counted towards the PhD course requirements.
+See Section 4.7 for information on bridge and proficiency courses.
+Note that registration in bridge and proficiency courses is only with permission of the Graduate Program Director.